 The Apple Watch hasn't varied in design too much since it was first released back in 2015.
 However, the cyber accessory has had plenty of digital features added over the years to make up for the lack of aesthetic change.
 And it seems the update for the next generation of the Apple Watch could be a real game-changer.

 It's rumoured that the Apple Watch Series 8 could feature body temperature tracking.
-Not only will this give users even more insight into the way their body works, but it'll also help to monitor health, diagnose illness and even track fertility (if you're yet to bag yourself an Apple Watch, then why not check out our roundup of the best Apple Watch deals?)
+Not only will this give users even more insight into the way their body works, but it'll also help to monitor health, diagnose illness and even track fertility (if you're yet to bag yourself an Apple Watch, then why not check out our roundup of the best Apple Watch deals or our guide to the Apple Watch generations?)

 The rumour about the addition of thermal tracking started with a tweet from industry analyst Ming-Chi Kuo, but it seems it all depends on whether Apple gets the algorithm right in time.
 Kuo explains, "Apple canceled body temperature measurement for Apple Watch 7 because the algorithm failed to qualify" and that, "I believe Apple Watch 8 in 2H22 could take body temperature if the algorithm can meet Apple's high requirements".